To define AWS SSM action, click Add Action in the 'Manage Actions' window.

 1.6.
 Click 'Next' to configure parameters.

 The list of AWS SM Documents is populated by connecting your AWS account.
 The list includes the default System Manager Automation Documents as well as any custom documents that exist in your AWS account.
-At the moment, only Automation Documents are supported.

 In this section, configure Parameter types assigned for the selected AWS SM Document.
 For each parameter, if Required box is selected, you must provide a value for the corresponding parameter.
 Parameters can be predefined or entered at the run time.
 For further details, please refer to Parameter Types.